rsrini7/Smart-Support-Buddy/README.md

 }
 ```

-## .env Summary
+## Environment Variable Summary

 - `USE_FAISS=true` to use FAISS as the backend index store.
 - `USE_FAISS=false` or unset to use ChromaDB.
-- `FAISS_INDEX_PATH` and `VECTOR_DB_PATH` control storage locations.
+- `FAISS_INDEX_PATH` and `VECTOR_DB_PATH` control storage locations for FAISS and ChromaDB, respectively.
-- All UI and backend features work with either backend.
+- All UI and backend features are compatible with either backend.

-## Refactoring & Maintenance
+## Refactoring & Maintenance Notes

-- The logic for returning all FAISS collections and their records is now in `FaissClient.get_collections_with_records()`.
+- Logic for retrieving all FAISS collections and their records is encapsulated in `FaissClient.get_collections_with_records()`.
-- The backend and frontend are robust to either backend and display actual record data.
+- Both backend and frontend are robust to either backend and display actual record data.
-- All references to "ChromaDB collections" in the UI and docs are now "Index Data" for clarity.
+- All references to "ChromaDB collections" in the UI and docs have been updated to "Index Data" for clarity and consistency.

 ## Setup Instructions